xbmc/kodi-tv/src/content/article/devcon-2025-tirana-part-i/index.md

 tags:
   - DevCon
 featured_image:
-  src: /images/blog/tirana-street-scene.webp
+  src: /images/blog/i-love-tirana.webp
-  title: Tirana street scene (Bulevardi Dëshmorët e Kombit) in spring.
-Image
-    copyright Ian Harper, used with permission.
-  alt: A grand building, probably 19th century, on a street corner.
-The sun is
-    shining, the sky is blue.
-A line of neatly-trimmed trees sits just in front of it.
+  title: I love Tirana!
+  alt: "Tirana opera house.
+In the background, a building that's been designed to
+    form the face of Skanderbeg, an Albanian national hero.
+In the foreground, a piece of public art - \"I heart T\" - \"I love Tirana\" "
 ---
 <*tap, tap, tap*> - Is this thing on?
 Yes, it is, and so it's time to once again introduce the highlight of the Kodi year - friends and fellow travellers, welcome to DevCon 2025!

 This year we're coming to you from Tirana in Albania (or *Tiranë* in *Shqipëri* in the local language†).
-A country that, I suspect, most people know little about, Albania has a long and ... bumpy history, mostly involving other countries and some less-than-friendly regimes: Romans (both western Roman and eastern Byzantine), Ottomans, Austro-Hungarians, Italians, from imperial territory to independence, from international capitalism to isolationist communism and back.
+A country that, I suspect, most people know little about, Albania has a long and ... bumpy history, mostly involving other countries and some less-than-friendly regimes: Romans (both western Roman and eastern Byzantine), Ottomans, Austro-Hungarians, Italians, from imperial territory to independence, from international engagement to isolationist communism to modern democracy.
 Sitting astride both the Aegean and Ionic seas, the country now embraces the promise of full modernity and EU membership as it strives to turn its back on the darker chapters of recent history and take its rightful place in Europe.

 As in previous years, we're going to aim to do a daily update (content-dependent), so let's see how it goes.
 Without further ado, then, let's get straight into it with Day One.